Thomas Inskip, 1st Viscount Caldecote: Political and legal career

 Inskip became a King's Counsel in 1914.
 He served in the Intelligence Division from 1915 and from 1918 to 1919 worked at the Admiralty as head of the Naval Law branch.
 From 1920 to 1922, he served as Chancellor of the Diocese of Truro.
 In 1918 he entered Parliament as Member of Parliament (MP) for Bristol Central.
 He was first appointed Solicitor General in 1922 and would hold this post for the next six years, with one short interruption for the Labour government of 1924.
 In 1922 he was knighted.

-A staunch Protestant, he first came to high attention when in 1927 he joined with the Home Secretary Sir William Joynson-Hicks in attacking the proposed new version of the Book of Common Prayer.
+A staunch Protestant, he opposed the 1926 Roman Catholic Relief Act.
+His beliefs came to national attention when in 1927 he joined with the Home Secretary Sir William Joynson-Hicks in attacking the proposed new version of the Book of Common Prayer.
 The law required Parliament to approve such revisions, normally regarded as a formality, but when the Prayer Book came before the House of Commons Inskip argued strongly against its adoption, for he felt it strayed far from the Protestant principles of the Church of England.
 The debate on the Prayer Book is regarded as one of the most eloquent ever seen in the Commons, and resulted in the rejection of the Prayer Book.
 A revised version was submitted in 1928 but rejected again.
 However, the Church Assembly then declared an emergency, and used this as a pretext to use the new Prayer Book for many decades afterwards.